svilupp/LLMCheatsheets.jl/README.md

 ## Frequently Asked Questions

+### I am getting rate-limited by LLM providers

+If you are getting rate-limited by LLM providers, you can decrease the number of concurrent summarization tasks in `create_cheatsheet` by setting a lower number like `ntasks=5` or `ntasks=2` (depends on your API tier).

 ### I am getting rate-limited by GitHub API

 Set up a personal access token and set it as `ENV["GITHUB_API_KEY"]`.